datatrail-jhu/10_dsjob/manuscript/07_twitter.md

 o) It only allows good people to have an account
 o) Twitter allows you to tweet as much or as little information in a single tweet as you want

+?1 TRUE or FALSE: For your professional Twitter account, it's best to keep your tweets generally focused on data science

+A) TRUE
+b) FALSE

+?2 TRUE or FALSE: For your professional Twitter account, it's best to tweet not only about data science but also trashy TV and other guilty pleasures as you're looking for a job.

+a) TRUE
+B) FALSE

+{choose-answers: 4}
+?
+If someone tweets something supporting your work, what should you do?

+C) Retweet it.
+C) Respond to it.
+o) Ignore it.
+o) Criticize the tweet.
+o) Block that person.
+o) Report the tweet.
+o) Tweet negative things about that person.

 {/quiz}